If “Self-Care” Makes You Cringe, Try This Instead

 Because let's face it, when you don’t spend time in self-care activities (ie: time spent activating the parasympathetic nervous system) your body begins to accumulate stress, and that’s when physical and mental illness can take hold.

-So how can we begin to think differently about self care to release the thought, “I should be doing something else?”
+How can we begin to think differently about self-care to release the thought, “I should be doing something else?” and the feelings of guilt associated with that thought?

 What are you trying to achieve by spending more time on your health?
 Think about how you want to feel in your mind and body, and why you want to feel that way.